+The roof does not require annual coatings or additional sealants.
 The rubber roof material can be cut by sharp objects.
 Use caution when loading sharp articles on the roof.

-If you add accessories or new equipment on the roof, be sure the installer is qualified to work on the rubber roof material.
+If you add accessories or new equipment on the roof be sure the installer is qualified to work on the rubber roof material.
 This is required under the terms of the warranty.

-Repair kits are available through your dealer.
-The roof requires special adhesives and material.
-Please see your Owner's Information Kit for additional details on the roof system.
+Repair kits a available through your dealer The roof requires special adhesives and material.
+Please see your Owner's Information Kit for additional material on the roof system.

-WARNING: RUBBER ROOF MATERIAL IS SLIPPERY WHEN WET.
+WARNING: RUBBER ROOF MATERIAL IS SLIPPER WHEN WET.

-PREPARING THE TRAILER FOR LONG-TERM STORAGE
+PREPARING THE TRAILER LONG-TERM STORAGE